shutingrz/bind9/doc/arm/reference.rst

    This is for testing only.
 Do not use.

 ``dump-file``
-   The pathname of the file the server dumps the database to when instructed to do so with ``rndc dumpdb``.
+   This is the pathname of the file the server dumps the database to, when instructed to do so with ``rndc dumpdb``.
 If not specified, the default is ``named_dump.db``.

 ``memstatistics-file``
-   The pathname of the file the server writes memory usage statistics to on exit.
+   This is the pathname of the file the server writes memory usage statistics to on exit.
 If not specified, the default is ``named.memstats``.

 ``lock-file``
-   The pathname of a file on which ``named`` will attempt to acquire a file lock when starting up for the first time; if unsuccessful, the server will will terminate, under the assumption that another server is already running.
+   This is the pathname of a file on which ``named`` attempts to acquire a file lock when starting up for the first time; if unsuccessful, the server terminates, under the assumption that another server is already running.
 If not specified, the default is ``none``.